pretix/pretix-docs/docs/guides/two-factor-authentication.md

 # Two-factor authentication

-The term "Two-factor authentication" or **2FA** refers to using two factors to authenticate your identity.
-This provides more security than authenticating with a single factor such as a password.

-You can secure your pretix user account with 2FA.
+By default, your pretix account is secured with a single factor: your password.
-The first factor is always your password.
+You can add a second factor to improve security.
+This is called "two-factor authentication" or **2FA**.

-The second factor can be a WebAuthn-compatible hardware token or an authenticator application.
+The second security factor can be a WebAuthn-compatible hardware token or an authenticator application.
 This article explains the advantages of 2FA and how to set it up for your pretix user account.

 ## Background information